I came to Spain about 18 years ago.

 Perception in the market also matters.
 Spanish people are used to education being free or almost free.
 And English classes are sort of a commodity that everyone assumes they should be able to afford.

 So while there are definitely people out there willing to pay 25€ an hour for lessons, they’re not especially numerous.
-Most people who might need to learn English are scraping by on 1300€ a month – or less – and just can’t afford it.
+Most people who might need to learn English are (like most teachers) scraping by on 1300€ a month – or less – and just can’t afford it.

 So they go to group classes, in academies that pay teachers the minimum or slightly more.
 Or they find a private teacher willing to work for less.